mille-s/Text_Structuring/README.md

 ## data

 ### malt_feats
-Contains all feature configuration files for the different parsers used in the experiments.
+Contains all MaltFeature configuration files for the different parsers used in the experiments.
+The features are internal features that MaltParser uses at training and inference time (e.g. which parts of the CoNLL-U are used and how); in other words, these are different from the features inside the CoNLL-U files, which can be found in column 6 of a CoNLL-U structure.

 ### webnlg
 Contains one folder for each series of experiments (e.g. _Parsing4_).
 Each folder contains the WebNLG dataset converted to CoNLL-U format for training (all folders whose name starts with a 2 or a 3) and evaluating (folder whose name starts with a 0) parsers on it.
 It also contains a folder with the parser outputs converted to the format needed to evaluate the ordering and structuring (_Files4CastroEval_).